EAS Valve Block Renew

 “When I re-built mine I kept finding that the air-line keeper o-rings kept folding when I tried to seat them in the valve block.
 I ended up using the blunt end of a drill bit (can’t remember if it was an 8mm or 6mm) and pushed them in that way, it really did the job.”

 Good advice, and it worked well for me too.
-An 8 or 9mm drill bit for the 6mm o-rings did a good job of seating the o-rings in the holes.
+An 8mm ( or a 3/8″) drill bit for the 6mm o-rings, and a 12mm bit for the 8mm o-rings, did a good job of seating them in the holes.

-Replace the top and bottom o-rings for each of the solenoid valves.
-Again, a little lube helps to seal it.
+Reassemble the solenoid body, then replace the top and bottom o-rings for each of the solenoid valves (Bags A, B and C in the Hard Range kit).
+A little lube helps to seat and seal it.

-Don’t forget to replace the inner o-ring as well.
+Don’t forget to replace the bottom inner o-ring.

 Replace the solenoids in the same orientation and position as you removed them.
 Top view.